realrecordzLab/facebook-pager/README.md

 #### USAGE

 Before you can use the script, you need to create your custom `.env` file inside the repo folder.
 It will contain your login credentials.
+Don't share it with anyone.
 ```
 FB_EMAIL = yourfacebook@email.com
 FB_PWD = yourSuperSecretPassword
+GMAIL_USER = youremail@gmail.com
+GMAIL_PWD = yourGmailPassword
+FORCE_COLOR = 1
 ```

 ```